hanatos/vkdt/src/pipe/modules/ab/readme.md

 ## parameters

-* `split` the fraction determining the location of the split.
+* `split` the fraction determining the location of the split
+* `line` thickness of a line rendered at the split location